 - Curricular Practical Training

-Fortunately, there is little paperwork for an employer who hires F-1 or J-1 students.
+There is little paperwork for an employer who hires F-1 or J-1 students.
 All paperwork is handled by the students, the school, and the BCIS.
-For Curricular Practical Training, the school will make a notation on the students’ copy of the I-20 form indicating that Curricular Practical Training has been authorized, and specifying the duration and place of employment.
-Students authorized for Optional Practical Training are required to apply to BCIS (through the International Student Office of the school) for an Employment Authorization Document (EAD).
+For CPT, the school will make a notation on the students’ copy of the I-20 form indicating that CPT has been authorized and specifying the duration and place of employment.
+Students authorized for OPT are required to apply to BCIS (through the International Student Office of the school) for an Employment Authorization Document.

 No. Federal regulations permit the employment of international students on F-1 and J-1 visas within certain limits.
 These visas allow students to work in jobs related to their major field of study.
 F-1 students can work on “practical training.”
 J-1 students may work on “academic training.”